david78k/anarchyape/README.md

  -L,--local                                      Run commands locally -P,--panic                                      Forces a kernel panic and does not restart the system.
  -p,--network-drop <percentage> <duration>       Drops a specified
-                                                 percentage of all inbound
+                                                 percentage of ALL inbound
                                                  network packets for a
-                                                 duration specified in
+                                                 duration specified in seconds.
-                                                 seconds.
  -r,--remount                                    Remounts all filesystems as read-only -R,--remote <HostnameList>                      Run commands remotely -s,--suspend-node <NodeType>                    Suspends a tasktracker or
                                                  a datanode at the given
                                                  hostname
- -S,--network-slow <delay> <duration>            Delay all network packet
+ -S,--network-slow <delay> <duration>            Delay ALL network packet
                                                  delivery by a specified
                                                  amount of time (in
                                                  milliseconds) for a